michael-swift/email-to-labdata/nanodrop-processor/README.md

 CC: colleague2@example.com
 ```

-All recipients receive the complete results including CSV file and original images.
-Perfect for sharing lab data with team members, supervisors, or collaborators.
+All recipients receive the complete results, including the CSV file and original images, so distribution to collaborators happens in a single email thread.

 ## Deployment